TjWallas/dafavdownloader/Branches/1.1/src/main/resources/README.txt

 as a screen saver.

-2.3 Throttling
+2.4 Throttling
 The downloader warn when more than 480 deviations have been skipped for download.
 A deviation is skipped when it has been previously and saved on disk.
 Should you plan to do synchronization regularly, it is recommend you throttle your request.
 This add a few seconds delay between each search if no files has been downloaded.
 This prevent deviantART from blocking you temporarily should too many request hammer their server.
-A 5 seconds throttle is normally enough.
+A 5 seconds throttle is the minimum default.

 3 Changes log

+Version 1.1.0  2011/01/23
+* Added Support for custom searcher.
+* Added the notion of Document, Images and Video
+* Added and set as default the RSS searcher.
+This is a solution for DA pulling the Stream Difi and not offering any support.
+* Added the ability to download a user gallery rather than only the favorites.
+* Forced throttling to 5 seconds minimum and applied it to every 20 requests.
+This is due to the RSS feed not supplying filename and having to do a request to retrieve it.

+Version 1.0.1  2010/12/05
+* Lessen the destination validation for Windows

 Version 1.0.0  2010/12/04
 * Initial release